Eugnat/calculator-swing/README.md

 4-(-5);
 5-((4-3)+(45-3)+(4/5));

 The list is not exhaustive.
+The calculator also recognizes decimal numbers and order of calculation (multiply/divide functions are performed first).

 If an error is recognized (wrong notation or parsing error), ERROR is displayed in the output field.